plone/training/testing/testing_robot.rst

   $ bin/robot-server --reload-path src plonetraining.testing.testing.PLONETRAINING_TESTING_ACCEPTANCE_TESTING

-This command will start a robotframework server that instantiate also a Plone instance.
+This command will start a robotframework server that also instantiates a Plone instance.

-This has a second advantage, because you can inspect Plone site every time and try things before writing actions in the test.
+This has a second advantage: you can inspect the Plone site every time and try things manually before writing actions in the test.

 With robot server running, we can run test cases with this command: